 Ultimately, coaching is a way to give back.
 Outside of my family — my mom, my dad, my brother and my sister — the people who have had the biggest impact on my life are my coaches.
 From Ed Wilson who introduced me to the game of basketball to Walter Benewicz who introduced me to soccer to my high school coaches Ray Mullis and Mike Dahlem who took a dream of potentially playing Division I college basketball and led me to Duke to obviously Coach K, coaches have changed my life.
 And those are just a select few.
 Coaches have enriched my life so much and inspired me to have a similar impact on the young men I coach.
 That’s why I do it.

 The reality for me is that college basketball is a bottom-line business too.
 You have to win to keep your job.
-Within and outside the scope of winning, there are amazingly positive things happening.
+Within and outside the scope of winning, there are amazingly positive things happening (by falerie).
 Kids are getting the chance to do things like get a degree, travel the world, and have life-changing experiences they would not have had if they hadn’t played a sport and had a coach who believed in them.
 Coaches become reliable mentors and friends.
 Through coaches (at all levels across all sports), kids gain confidence, learn how to turn adversity into success, develop belief in themselves, pick up valuable communications and life skills, and build great friendships.
 It’s a challenge because everyone focuses on the wins and losses and that’s a main reason why you play.
 I love to win and and go toe to toe with the best.
 But it isn’t the only reason I coach.
 I don’t think there’s enough stories told about the success of coaches outside the win columns and record books.
 The Coach K’s and Tom Izzo’s do it the right way for the right reasons.
 So do MANY other coaches whose names aren’t recognizable to the general public.
 These coaches have empathy for others, give their best every day, and dig in away from the courts and fields to understand each player on an individual level.
 The people around them are better for having been around these coaches.
 I wish some more of those stories could be told.